 Emphasizing the psychedelic aspect of every music genre, James Dean Brown likes to create suspense by bringing up the "strange and unusual".
 He takes much pleasure in offering favourite treasures, curiosities, and sounds returned to the wild to the dearest friends of small wonders.

-Between 1995 and 98, James Dean Brown, together with his colleague Christian Schroeder, presented the DJ concept Elektropensturm (Electropical Storm) live at various events.
+Between 1995 and 98, James Dean Brown, together with his colleague Christian Schroeder, presented the DJ concept Elektropensturm (Electropical Storm) live at various major events.
 "In(tro)ducing the Unimaginable", a total of 24 shows featured an amazing variety of musical styles, formats and themes – acoustic and electronic, binary and orchestal – from Magnetopop via Dope Exotica and Stonertronics to Heavy Listening and other sparkling sources of escapism.
 After all, Elektropensturm became a 60-minutes live radio show on Radio X, Frankfurt, broadcasted weekly from 1997-2005.

 Developing space-related music concepts, JDB played clubs, bars, lounges, galleries, art and media venues, festivals, agencies, stores, and – as close to the spirituality of sound as can get – even a church.
 Notable performances include a live remix of Brian Eno's soundscape to his environmental light installation Quiet Club, and providing the musical score for the exhibition "Berlin-Tokyo/ Tokyo-Berlin.
 The Art of Two Cities" at Neue Nationalgalerie, Berlin.